hamii31/dae_mnist/README.md

 Project Structure

-    app.py - Main Streamlit app script.
+    app.py — Main Streamlit app script.

-    dae_latent_64.keras - Pretrained DAE model file.
+    dae_latent_64.keras — Pretrained DAE model file.

-    requirements.txt - Python dependencies.
+    requirements.txt — Python dependencies.

 Notes

-    The model is trained on MNIST digits normalized to [0, 1].
+    The model is trained on MNIST digits normalized to the [0, 1] range.

-    Preprocessing mimics MNIST digit style by cropping, resizing, and padding input drawings.
+    The preprocessing mimics the MNIST format by applying thresholding, cropping, resizing, and padding.

-    The app currently requires the DAE model file path to be updated according to your environment.
+    Update the model path in app.py to match the location of your .keras file.